Metrobank Center: History

 In September 2008, Taguig Mayor Sigfrido Tiñga announced that Federal Land will be building a 66-storey skyscraper that would surpass the PBCom Tower, which was then the tallest building in the country, in height.
 The construction of the building, then dubbed as the "Federal Land Tower" was scheduled to commence within 2009.

 The project would be formally unveiled by Federal Land in March 2011 with the groundbreaking ceremony taking place on March 24, 2011.
 Initially it was projected to be completed in 2014.
 While the building was under construction in August 2017, a fire incident occurred, though no injuries were reported.

 The marker at the hotel's lobby was unveiled in September 2017 by George Ty of Federal Land and Philippine President Rodrigo Duterte.
 The hotel opened on January 23, 2018.

+Location

+The Metrobank Center is located at 35th Street, between 7th and 8th avenues, in the northern district of Bonifacio Global City, Taguig, Philippines.
+It is a few blocks away from the Uptown Mall and Bonifacio High Street.